Have you seen fall armyworm?

 Fall armyworm is native to tropical and subtropical regions of the Americas.
 Since 2016 it has rapidly spread to and throughout Africa, the Indian subcontinent, China and Southeast Asia.

-Depending on the strain of fall armyworm, there are approximately 350 plant species hosts.
+There are approximately 350 plant species hosts.
 These include economically important cultivated grasses such as maize, rice, sorghum, sugarcane and wheat but also other vegetable and fruit crops and cotton.
 View the full list of known hosts.

 Watch a video about the fall armyworm lifecycle.